[Before you read this, go here. Read the post, and the comments. Then come back and you will understand why this item has this particular heading.]

 There are shonky workers in every single nation and the US is no exception; some of the worst workers I have had to deal with have been Americans.
 But I would be the last person to condemn a country because of a few individuals.
 For that you need a monumental fool.

 Of course, the intelligent reader would comprehend why I wrote this piece.
-Sarcasm is not something bears explanation.
+Sarcasm is not something that bears explanation.